2008 Passover margarine shortage: Impact

-Since the laws of kashrut mandate the separation of milk and meat, margarine is an important butter substitute in recipes that are served with meat meals.
-Some of the recipes that require large amounts of margarine include Passover desserts, such as cookies.
+Since the laws of kashrut mandate the separation of milk and meat (including products derived from them), margarine is an important butter substitute in recipes that are served with meat meals.
+Recipes requiring large amounts of margarine include Passover desserts, such as cookies.

-Many stores rationed the sales of margarine to customers by limiting the number of cases of margarine that could be purchased, and some stores required a minimum number of other items to be purchased.
+Many stores rationed sales of kosher-for-Passover margarine by limiting the number of cases of margarine that could be purchased per customer; some stores required a minimum number of other items to be purchased.

 Haolam, a large manufacturer of kosher cheeses, was able to produce margarine for Passover to meet some of the demands.

-Other scarce items
+Other shortages

 In addition to margarine, matzo was also in short supply for the 2008 Passover season, as were the Tam Tam matzo crackers manufactured by Manischewitz.

-Possible reasons for the matzo shortage included business decisions by the Trader Joe's and Costco chains not to stock matzo for 2008, and manufacturing problems at Manischewitz that forced the company to withhold Tam Tams for the year, and to produce less matzo and none of the more strictly made shmurah matzo preferred by many traditional Jews.
+Possible reasons for the matzo shortage included decisions by and Costco not to stock matzo for 2008, and manufacturing problems at Manischewitz that forced the company to withhold Tam Tams for the year, and to produce less matzo and none of the more shmurah matzo preferred by many traditionalist Jews.